Scott1974-1/TL-D3/README.md

 # TL-D3 BUILD

-This project will be coverting a stock Tenlong TL-D3 IDEX 3D printer into an updated better running machine using Klipper Firmware.<br>
+This project will be coverting a stock Tenlong TL-D3 IDEX 3D printer into a fully upgraded machine running on Klipper Firmware.<br>
 The information collected in the GitHub is compiled from many different locations on the internet.<br>
-This will be a good collection of Files, Data and resources required to build this project.<br>
+The intent will be to build here as complete of a collection of files, data and resources that are required to complete this project.<br>
-Everything should be in one place and easy to access when needed.<br>
 <br><br><br>
 <b>Hardware used for this build.</b><br>
 <br>